-- 1. Enter the BIOS using the proper key as announced by the boot routines and wait for the BIOS screen to appear. - 2.
+- 1. Enter the BIOS using the proper key shown by the boot routines and wait for the BIOS screen to appear. - 2.
 To change the boot sequence in an AWARD BIOS, look for the BIOS FEATURES SETUP entry.
 Other manufacturers may have a different name for this, such as ADVANCED CMOS SETUP.
-When you have found the entry, select it and confirm with Enter. - 3.
-In the screen that opens, look for a subentry called BOOT SEQUENCE or BOOT ORDER.
-Change the settings by pressing Page 1 or Page 1 until the USB flash drive or DVD drive is listed first. - Leave the BIOS setup screen by pressing Esc.
+When you have found the entry, select it and confirm with Enter . - Look for a subentry called BOOT SEQUENCE or BOOT ORDER.
+Change the settings by pressing Page t or Page t until the USB flash drive or DVD drive is listed first. - 4.
+Exit the BIOS setup screen by pressing Esc.
 To save the changes, select SAVE & EXIT SETUP, or press F10.
-To confirm that your settings should be saved, press Y.
+To save the modified settings, press Y.